Siniperca chuatsi: Distribution

-Sinipercua cuatsi is found in lowland freshwater habitats throughout continental East Asia excluding the Korean Peninsula, from the drainage basin of the Amur River in Russian Far East/Northeast China to the Pearl River in South China.
+Sinipercua cuatsi is found in lowland freshwater habitats throughout continental East Asia excluding the Korean Peninsula, from the drainage basin of the Amur River in Russian Far East and Northeast China to the Pearl River basin in South China.

 Habitat and biology

 Siniperca chuatsi are found in rivers which have dense growths of aquatic vegetation and water which can be quite turbid in the rainy season.
 They are demersal piscivores, stalking the fry of other fish species using their acute vision to track their prey before pouncing on them and enveloping them in their large mouth.
 The species of fish it mostly preys on are diurnal and have good colour vision and high visual acuity in daylight but which have poor night vision.
 Although it can live in near-freezing water, it only starts feeding when the temperature rises above 15 C and breeding when it rises above 21 C.

-Utilisation
+Uses

 Siniperca chuatsi is both a popular game fish among anglers and a commercially important species in China, as it is a popular food fish and has been widely farmed in its native range since the 20th century.
-It first gained major popularity during the Tang dynasty (618–907 A.D.), appearing in many Chinese books and poems.
-The farmed fish are typically purebred, but sometimes hybrids between this species and its close relative the golden mandarin fish (S. scherzeri)..
+It first gained major popularity during the Tang dynasty (618–907 CE), appearing in many Chinese books and poems.
+The farmed fish are typically purebred, but sometimes hybrids between this species and its close relative the golden mandarin fish (S. scherzeri).
 The famed Jiangsu dish of squirrel fish is typically prepared with mandarin fish.